 A landmark solution

 To treat the metal rich mine water we constructed a full-scale passive mine water remediation scheme.
-This pilot scheme is the first of its kind in England and aims to provide a better understanding of the passive method of removing metal contaminants from water.
+This pilot scheme is the first of its kind in Europe and aims to provide a better understanding of the passive method of removing metal contaminants from water.

-We designed the project to divert water from the Level 1 adit and route it through a buried transfer pipe to two vertical flow ponds (VFP) for treatment.
+Together with Newcastle University, we designed the project to divert water from the Level 1 adit and route it through a buried transfer pipe to two vertical flow ponds (VFP) for treatment.

 These ponds are lined with a geomembrane and filled with a compost treatment mix.
 They were built using the existing bunding of the former mining tailings lagoon.